samimalikdev/Chams-For-Stumble-Guys/README.md

 # Chams-For-Stumble-Guys

-Many of you wanted to add Chams to Stumble Guys and many of you were asking me to sell this Chams Source LOL.
+Many of you wanted to add Chams in Stumble Guys and many of you were asking me to sell this Chams Source LOL.
 It's not that hard, you just need to find a working shader, Add this in your mod menu and enjoy

 # Preview